JehanneOS/jehanne/README.md

 diverges from the design and conventions of its ancestors whenever they are at odds with its goals.

-For this reason project is named after the famous Franch heretic [Joan of Arc][arc].
+For this reason project is named after the famous French heretic [Joan of Arc][arc].

 [simplicity]: http://plato.stanford.edu/entries/simplicity/ "What is simplicity?"
 [harvey]: http://harvey-os.org "Harvey OS"